 Boateng GO, Neilands TB, Frongillo EA, Melgar-Quiñonez HR, Young SL.
 Best practices for developing and validating scales in health, social, and behavioral research.
 Front Public Health.
 2022;10:923678.

-Zamanzadeh V, Ghahramanian A, Rassouli M, Abbaszadeh A, Alavi-Majd H, Nikanfar A. Content validity and content validity index in instrument development.
-Nurs Pract Today.
-2021;8(4):314-22.
+Zamanzadeh V, Ghahramanian A, Rassouli M, Abbaszadeh A, Alavi-Majd H, Nikanfar AR.
+Design and implementation content validity study: development of an instrument for measuring patient-centered communication.
+J Caring Sci.
+2015;4(2):165-78.

 Mohajan HK.
 Quantitative research methodology in social sciences and related subjects.
 J Econ Dev Environ People.
 2020;9(4):52-79.